 You control a spider-like vehicle known as a Fuchikoma or 'think tank' as you destroy targets and navigate through each of the levels.
 You may be thinking "what's this spider-bot doing in a Ghost in the Shell game?".
 Well, a completely new story is told here, one that's based on the original Manga as opposed to the movie (even though the original animation studio and voice actors have created the impressively well-done cut scenes).
 The tanks have a very satisfying control scheme and its a credit to the game and level design that you rarely get disorientated by the constantly shifting perspectives.

 So why did it end up in the Chamber's vaults?
-Perhaps the initial buzz around the movie had died down when it was released at the end of 1997 (mid 1998 in Europe).
-Perhaps it was the surprisingly average review scores at the time leading punters to the juggernaut sequels that were Tomb Raider II or the PC's Quake II.
+Perhaps the initial buzz around the movie had died down when it was released at the end of 1997 (mid-1998 in Europe).
+Perhaps it was the surprisingly average review scores at the time leading punters to the current juggernaut sequels that were Tomb Raider II or Quake II on the PC.
 Either way, I believe time has treated this game kinder than many other games at the time with higher scores.
 The graphics are simple yet agelessly functional, the control scheme is tight and responsive and the level designs are varied and inventive.
 It is definitely a game that you should check out.